NBA Rumors: Here Are The Players Who Got Shorter When The League Forced Teams To List Accurate Heights

 - Isaiah Thomas: Originally listed at 5-foot-9, actual height 5-foot-8

-- Draymond Green Originally listed at 6-foot-7, actual height 6-foot-7
+- Draymond Green: Originally listed at 6-foot-7, actual height 6-foot-7

 - Dwight Howard: Originally listed at 6-foot-11, actual height 6-foot-9

-- Kevin Durant Originally listed at 6-f00t-9, actual height 6-foot-10
+- Kevin Durant: Originally listed at 6-f00t-9, actual height 6-foot-10

 - Joel Embiid: Originally listed at 7-foot, actual height 6-foot-11

 The change actually appeared to be sparked by a revelation last year that Sacramento Kings guard Buddy Hield was actually a full year older than he had been listed by the team.
-Hield celebrated a birthday last year and told the team’s broadcast that he was turning 26, even though the team had been listing him as 24 years old and turning 25.
+Hield celebrated his birthday last year and told the team’s broadcast that he was turning 26, even though the team had been listing him as 24-years-old and turning 25.
 Hield said that he never lied about his age, but simply didn’t correct the team and media reports when they gave his age wrong.

-There have been questions about the ages for a number of international players, especially those from countries where birth certificate record may be more lax.
+There have been questions about the ages for a number of international players, especially those from countries where birth certificate records may be more lax.
 This has been the case in baseball for many years, even prompting the MLB to open offices in the Dominican Republic to better keep track of players there, and has become an issue in the NBA as well.

 It’s not clear yet if any ages have changed for NBA players.